A chef prepares a dish at a food stall with a green neon sign, "Kusina Filipina." Stacks of plates and utensils are in view.

 Bib Gourmand Restaurants outside Toronto

-In 2024, the MICHELIN Guide expanded to include Bib Gourmand restaurants in Hamilton and Mississauga.
+Since its introduction in Ontario, the MICHELIN Guide has expanded to include Bib Gourmand restaurants in Hamilton and Mississauga.

 Guru Lukshmi